Why IT should use business analytics, not just provide it for everyone else

 IT is frequently absent from the larger conversation about the potential for analytics to bring positive changes to organizations.
 What’s at stake is more than just vanity or a sense of purpose.
 IT team leaders are uniquely qualified to help drive true business transformation throughout their organization.

-As Gartner states, “Data and analytics leaders should coordinate with IT and business leaders to develop a holistic BI strategy….
-Enterprises must have people, skills and key structures in place to foster and secure skills and develop capabilities.”
+As Gartner states, “Data and analytics leaders should coordinate with IT and business leaders to develop a holistic BI strategy… Enterprises must have people, skills and key structures in place to foster and secure skills and develop capabilities.”

-IT is in a better position than any department to lead the charge towards true data-driven enterprise culture and the adoption of analytics at every level of decision making.
+IT is in a better position than any other department to lead the charge towards true data-driven enterprise culture and the adoption of analytics at every level of decision making.
 In fact, they already do occupy this position, but as service providers rather than as service users.

 Without access to analytics solutions specifically built to enhance their capabilities and make their jobs easier, IT risks racking up opportunity costs that can hurt the entire organization.

 How Has ITIL 4 Evolved Change Management?
 And How Can AI-powered Analytics Propel Its Objectives?